 Apollo Strategic Value Fund primarily invests in the securities of leveraged companies in North America and Europe through three core strategies: distressed investments, value-driven investments and special opportunities.
-In connection with the redemptions requested by the Investment Partnership of its investment in Apollo Strategic Value Fund, the remainder of the Investment Partnership's investment in the Apollo Strategic Value Fund, was converted into liquidating shares issued by the Apollo Strategic Value Fund.
+In connection with the redemptions requested by the Investment Partnership of its investment in Apollo Strategic Value Fund, the Investment Partnership's investment in the Apollo Strategic Value Fund was converted into liquidating shares issued by the Apollo Strategic Value Fund.
 The liquidating shares were initially allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred by the Apollo Strategic Value Fund.
+During the years ended December 31, 2011 and 2010, the Investment Partnership received proceeds from redemptions of \$10.0 million and \$35.3 million, respectively, from the Apollo Strategic Value Fund.
+As a result of the redemptions during the years ended December 31, 2011 and 2010, the Investment Partnership realized gains on redemptions of \$2.1 million and \$4.9 million, respectively.

 Apollo Asia Opportunity Fund is an investment vehicle that seeks to generate attractive risk-adjusted returns across market cycles by capitalizing on investment opportunities created by the increasing demand for capital in the rapidly expanding Asian markets.
 In connection with a redemption requested by the Investment Partnership of its investment in Apollo Asia Opportunity Fund, a portion of the Investment Partnership's investment was converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
 The liquidating shares were initially allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
-At March 31, 2011, the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$41.0 million.
+At December 31, 2011 and 2010, the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$26.1 million and \$45.0 million, respectively.
+During the years ended December 31, 2011 and 2010, the Investment Partnership received proceeds from redemptions of \$16.2 million and \$61.8 million, respectively, from Apollo Asia Opportunity Fund and realized gains (losses) of \$1.9 million and \$(0.4) million, respectively, on these redemptions.